dixine55/Scaladoc-Local-Version-Patcher/README.md

 **How to run:**

-First off generate the documentation for the project as you normally would with the command: scala-cli doc .
+-> First off generate the documentation for the project as you normally would with the command: scala-cli doc .

-CD into the new scala-doc
+-> CD into the new scala-doc

-From the folder, run the command. scala-cli run PATH/TO/scaladocPatch.scala
+-> From the folder, run the command. scala-cli run PATH/TO/scaladocPatch.scala

-And voilá!
+Voilá, just like that the linking should now work!